Annual Activities Summary

 UF Engineering Innovation Institute Activity Highlights AY 2021-2022 (Summer 21 – Spring 22)

-- This year students were able to return to primarily face-to-face instruction and experiential programs.
+- This year, students were able to return to primarily face-to-face instruction and experiential programs.
 Our new state-of-the-art, flipped Innovation Studio provided small group, interactive learning experiences that the Institute didn’t have in previous years.
-Our Engineering Innovation and Entrepreneurship courses were completely converted to a flipped format, with lecture material being delivered on-line between class times, which are then used to work interactively with the student teams.
+Our Engineering Innovation and Entrepreneurship courses were completely converted to a flipped format, with lecture material being delivered online between class times, which is then used to work interactively with the student teams.

 - The Institute continued Skills-Builders Module training in collaboration with the Engineering Leadership Institute.
 These 1-hour, turnkey Modules are offered to faculty to supplement their courses across all College of Engineering departments.
-In this fiscal year, 845 engineering students in total received these materials, with EII faculty delivering Modules in Innovation and Creativity, A Global View of Innovation, Elevator Pitching, and Financials for Engineers to 286 engineering students.
+In this fiscal year, 845 engineering students received these materials in total, with EII faculty delivering Modules in Innovation and Creativity, A Global View of Innovation, Elevator Pitching, and Financials for Engineers to 286 engineering students.